Every Place Has a Story

 The BowMac car dealership had a history of staging stunts to lure customers away from the Dueck Chevrolet Oldsmobile dealership down the road.
 Under Jimmy Pattison’s management, promotions included dressing up a performing monkey in overalls and hiring the Leavy brothers—seven-foot-tall twins—to hang out in the used car lot.
 In 1958, Pattison staged what was billed as the “world’s largest checker game” where models in red or black bathing suits became the checkers moving across a board of two-foot squares.

-Pattison topped even that the following year when he commissioned Neon Products—a company he later brought—to build a sign the height of a seven-storey building with orange and red letters that spelled BOWMAC, and powered by a transformer that could light up 30 houses.
+Pattison topped that the following year when he commissioned Neon Products (a company he later brought) to build a sign the height of a seven-storey building.
+It had orange and red letters that spelled BOWMAC, powered by a transformer that could light up 30 houses.

 Rene Castellani and Jack Cullen, ;1964.
 Courtesy Colleen Hardwick